eugenetriguba/lirc/docs/source/usage.rst

 .. code-block:: python

-  from lirc import (
+  from lirc import Client, LircdConnection
-    Lirc,
-    LircResponse,
-    LircError,
-    LircSocketError,
-    LircSocketTimeoutError,
-    InvalidReplyPacketFormatError
-  )

-The most relevant of these is ``Lirc``, since this is the main class you will be using. ``LircResponse`` is the response object that is returned when you send a command.
-All the others are just errors.
+The most relevant of these is ``Client``, since this is the main class you will be using. ``LircdConnection`` is the object that is used to configure the connection to LIRC when you initialize the ``Client``.

 Initializing Lirc
 -----------------

-The ``Lirc`` class takes in three separate options: ``address``, ``socket``, and ``timeout``.
-These all have default values that depend on the operating system you are on.
-So the simplest way to construct ``Lirc`` is with no arguments at all.
+The ``Client`` class takes in one optional keyword argument: connection.
+This connection must be a ``LircdConnection``.
+This connection, if not specified manuall, will have default values that depend on the operating system you are on.
+So the simplest way to construct ``Client`` is with no arguments at all.

 .. code-block:: python

-  from lirc import Lirc
+  from lirc import Client

-  lirc = Lirc()
+  lirc_client = Client()

 Overriding LIRC Defaults on Initialization
 ------------------------------------------